 When I was a child I would love to sit with my aunts and uncles and grandparents and parents and be enthralled and mesmerized as they told personal stories of the “olden days”.
 My maternal grandfather James A. Baty was an amateur historian and I suppose I have inherited a bit of his interest in that regard.

 I hope other Yingers who descend from Johann Paul Jünger will similarly benefit from and enjoy getting to know their Yinger ancestors from my research and writing which are summarized on this web site.
-At the bottom of each page of this web site is an e-mail link for interested distant relatives to correspond with me if they want to provide additional family tree or other information.
+At the top of each page of this web site is an e-mail link for interested distant relatives to correspond with me if they want to provide additional family tree or other information.
 Perhaps I can also be helpful to those who think they may be descendants but are unsure how to connect back to the earlier Yinger ancestors.

 This web site is organized into major sections as follows: